 That being said, email marketing software has a specific set of downsides when it comes to internal communications.
 After all, they were built to communicate with prospects and customers, not your own employees, and the end goals are entirely different (which messes with your metrics).
 With email marketing software, employees can also unsubscribe from your messages (!), and segmentation is still incredibly difficult.
 Plus, if your email software doesn’t sync with your HRIS system (and none of them do), you’re still stuck managing a custom distribution list or continually working with IT to do so: removing employees who have left, adding employees who have been hired.
 (Here’s a longer, in-depth look at the many reasons why Mailchimp and other marketing email tools don’t work for internal comms.)

 The absolute best email software for internal communications is just that: email software for internal communications. 😉

-There are three options in this space:
+There are now only three dedicated options in this space:

 #2: A tool for texting employees

 Texting your employees about company updates can feel a bit controversial at times, but when done intentionally, it can be one of the most efficient and best-performing pieces of your internal communications strategy.
 (Here’s a guide on how to use it well!)